rubyonracetracks/tutorial-rails-rubymn2/04-06-forhire_edit.md

     edit_forhire_disabled
   end
 ```
 * Enter the command "sh testc.sh".
-All 5 new controller tests fail because the update action is missing.
+All 5 new controller tests fail because the update action is missing from the forhire controller.

 #### Forhire Controller
 * Just before the end of the before_action section in app/controllers/forhires_controller.rb, add the following code: